by Vaibhav Chauhan, Sadhna Sharma, Nandita Satsangee

 Paper published in MIER Journal of Educational Studies, Trends & Practices

 November 2013, Vol. 3, No. 2 pp. 249-260

-The present empirical study was designed to explore the relationship between the leadership approach of teacher trainees and their level of consciousness.
+The study was designed to explore the relationship between the leadership approach of teacher trainees and their level of consciousness quotient.
 A descriptive survey was conducted on 100 teacher trainees (both male & female in the ratio of 1:1).
 The level of consciousness of teacher trainees was assessed using Consciousness Quotient Inventory (CQ-i) by Brazdau (2011).

-To assess the leadership approach Multifactor Leadership Questionnaire (MLQ-6S) by Bass and Avolio (1992) was used.
+To assess the leadership approach, the Multifactor Leadership Questionnaire (MLQ-6S) by Bass and Avolio (1992) was used.

-The relationship between scores on seven leadership factors (comprising three leadership approaches) and the level of consciousness was studied using Pearson’s product moment correlation.
-Results indicate a significant positive correlation to a varying degree between consciousness and three leadership approaches .
+The relationship between scores on seven leadership factors (comprising three leadership approaches) and the level of consciousness was studied using Pearson’s correlation.
+Results indicate a significant positive correlation to a varying degree between conscious experience and three leadership approaches.